caj50/caj50.github.io/Analysis Tutorials/MA10207BT9/index.md

 </p></div>\EndKnitrBlock{proposition}

 ## The Definition!
 We're almost ready to define the (Riemann) integral!
-Since the set of all lower sums is bounded above, and the set of all upper sums is bounded below, we can talk about their supremum and infimum respectively.
+For our bounded function $f:[a,b]\to\mathbb{R}$, the set of all lower sums is bounded above, and the set of all upper sums is bounded below.
+Therefore, we can talk about their supremum and infimum respectively.
 These have special names, and are correspondingly known as *lower and upper Riemann integrals*.

 \BeginKnitrBlock{definition}BEGINSORTNAMEOUTMARKER-ENDSORTNAMEOUTMARKER<div class="bookdown-definition" custom-style="DefinitionStyle" id="def:def5"><span class="def:def5" custom-style="NameStyle"><strong>(\#def:def5)  (Lower and Upper Riemann Integrals) </strong></span><div>Let $f:[a,b] \to \mathbb{R}$ be bounded.
 Then: